vishal-thenge/fossa-scripts/IgnoreRules/README.md

 # Get Ignore Rules and Convert to CSV

 This Python script fetches ignore rules from the FOSSA API and converts them into a CSV file.
+The CSV format allows for easy filtering, sorting & searching of Licensing & Security Ignore Rules.

 ## Prerequisites